FriendsOfSymfony/FOSRestBundle/README.md

       type:     rest
       resource: Application\HelloBundle\Controller\UsersController

-this will tell Symfony2 to automatically generate proper REST routes from your `UsersController` action names.
+This will tell Symfony2 to automatically generate proper REST routes from your `UsersController` action names.
 Notice `type:     rest` option.
-It's required to RestfulControllers to find which routes are supported.
+It's required so that the RestBundle can find which routes are supported.

 ### Define resource actions